 - Fighting to try to secure the fair and just value of the claim.

-Insurance companies and defense lawyers regularly minimize or eliminate the compensation given to a victim that is not represented by a personal injury attorney.
+Insurance companies and defense lawyers regularly minimize or eliminate the compensation given to a victim that is not represented by an attorney.
 Even if a victim of wrongdoing can settle with a defense attorney or an insurance company without hiring an attorney, unrepresented victims regularly leave tens or hundreds of thousands of dollars on the table, without ever knowing it.
 That money can be the difference between a victim having the financial freedom to enjoy their life again, and a victim drowning in medical debt or struggling to pay bills each month.

 Second, it is important to recognize that an unrepresented victim will be dealing with technical legal issues, and will be facing a defense attorney, or insurance attorney.
-Once a claim is filed, the defendant will hire an attorney, or their insurance company will provide an attorney.
+Once a claim is filed, the defendant will hire an attorney, or their insurance will provide an attorney.
 These attorneys are professionals who literally make a living off their ability to minimize or eliminate the compensation given to victims.

-If dealing with a professional attorney sounds unfair, also keep in mind a victim who chooses not to hire a personal injury attorney will face an array of obstacles like: how to value the compensation owed to them; the technical legal process of dealing with a claim; how to interpret liability; and, the strategy that goes into negotiating compensation and minimizing medical bills.
+If dealing with a professional attorney sounds unfair, also keep in mind a victim who chooses not to hire an attorney will face an array of obstacles like: how to value the compensation owed to them; the technical legal process of dealing with a claim; how to interpret liability; and, the strategy that goes into negotiating compensation and minimizing medical bills.
 An experienced attorney will have navigated these obstacles many times before, and will know how to get the best outcomes in each situation.”

-Lawyers Do More Than Negotiate and Settle Claims
+Lawyers Do More Than Negotiate and Settle Claims With Your Insurance

 “Personal Injury claims, even simple ones – require an experienced lawyer to analyze the facts and advocate for the full value of the case.